terraform-redhat/terraform-provider-rhcs/tests/README.md

 ### Prerequisite
 Please read repo's [README.md](../README.md)
+For the test cases, we need `make install` to make the terraform provider installed to local
 #### Users and Tokens
 To execute the test cases, we need to prepare the [offline token](https://console.redhat.com/openshift/token/show).
 Get the offline token and export as an ENV variable